jslabovitz/rcite/docs/StyleGuide.md

 I have marked each part of the citation that corresponds to one `add` command in the `cite_book` method above with curly braces, so it should be clear how things work.
-Each standard BibTeX field[^3] can be accessed by its name (`author`, `editor`, `title` etc.) and added to the citation/bibliography entry by using `add`.
+Each standard BibTeX field (see {RCite::Style::FIELDS this list}) can be accessed by its name (`author`, `editor`, `title` etc.) and added to the citation/bibliography entry by using `add`.
 Now, what does the `add sep` mean in comparison to the simple `add`?